 When you're, like me, using Windows as your development environment, letting your Drupal environment send mails can be a big challenge.
-This in contrast to a Linux/Mac OS X based system, where it is much easier to send mails.
-I think too easy...
-I've lost the count how many times a colleague has sent an apology mail when he/she had accidentally sent test mails to existing e-mail addresses, whoops!
+In contrast to a Linux/Mac OS X based system, where it is much easier to send mails.
+I think too easy.
+I've lost the count how many times a colleague had sent an apology mail when he/she had accidentally sent test emails to existing email addresses, whoops!
 So, I do like that it's more difficult on Windows to send mails.